Ayaginu-Sue/PureWriter/README-en.md

 "Options for the few people" are some options that developers don't recommend to change but have to provide for user requests.
 Options there includes Smooth cursor (default on), Align title to center (default on), Shortcut bar (default on), Comma to full stop when entering a newline (default off) and so on.

+## Why Options for the few people require Pure Writer Pro?

+These options are, in theory, features that shouldn't be provided and are unnecessary or may cause confusion; they are provided because of user requests, which means that we put extra amount of time and effort than what was previously planned, and that they are provided to who requested them.
+Thus, these options require Pure Writer Pro.

+The core features of Pure Writer are free, including "Never lose content", excellent editor design and experience, Cloud Sync and Cloud Backup, and so on.

+For normal use, you are not required to pay anything.
+If you do pay, you pay for "extra functions" that are not necessarily needed in a writing session but may benefit you in many ways.
+We appreciate it if you really love our app and would like to support us by paying Pure Writer Pro, since it does take money to keep development going.

 ## The interface gets abnormally color inverted

 This happens in devices that provides a "more powerful dark mode" that forces apps to invert colors, thus causing colors of some parts that are already inverted to be inverted again (thus causing situations like white text on white background).
 Pure Writer cannot do anything about it if the device doesn't provide a way to stop forcing some of the apps to invert colors.